tribixbite/awesome/README.md

 *   [nuxt/nuxt](https://github.com/nuxt/nuxt) - The Intuitive Vue Framework.
 *   [thomasloven/lovelace-auto-entities](https://github.com/thomasloven/lovelace-auto-entities) - 🔹Automatically populate the entities-list of lovelace cards

+## Shell

+*   [h4r5h1t/webcopilot](https://github.com/h4r5h1t/webcopilot) - An automation tool that enumerates subdomains then filters out xss, sqli, open redirect, lfi, ssrf and rce parameters and then scans for vulnerabilities.
+*   [foospidy/payloads](https://github.com/foospidy/payloads) - Git All the Payloads!
+A collection of web attack payloads.
+*   [many-passwords/many-passwords](https://github.com/many-passwords/many-passwords) - Default credentials list. 🐱‍💻 Leave a star if you like this project! (that motivates me)⭐️
+*   [wuxianlin/android\_rom\_tools](https://github.com/wuxianlin/android_rom_tools) - unpack/deodex/decompile tools for Android ROM
+*   [ax/apk.sh](https://github.com/ax/apk.sh) - apk.sh makes reverse engineering Android apps easier, automating some repetitive tasks like pulling, decoding, rebuilding and patching an APK.
+*   [labbots/google-drive-upload](https://github.com/labbots/google-drive-upload) - Bash scripts to upload files to google drive
+*   [CryptoManufaktur-io/solana-rpc](https://github.com/CryptoManufaktur-io/solana-rpc) - Solana RPC only node with traefik
+*   [d3/d3](https://github.com/d3/d3) - Bring data to life with SVG, Canvas and HTML. :bar\_chart::chart\_with\_upwards\_trend::tada:
+*   [TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection](https://github.com/TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection) - The ultimate collection of scripts for YouTube-DL.

+## C

+*   [noproto/flipper\_kdf](https://github.com/noproto/flipper_kdf) - Collection of KDF plugins for the Flipper Zero
+*   [Jason-MIsun/BlackBox](https://github.com/Jason-MIsun/BlackBox) - BlackBox is a virtual engine, it can clone and run virtual application on Android,  users don't have to install APK file to run the application on devices.
+BlackBox control all virtual applications, so you can do anything you want by using BlackBox.
+*   [Rukongai/CatDjinni](https://github.com/Rukongai/CatDjinni) - Cat Genie AI exploit research
+*   [hassananayi/nfc-srix-programmer](https://github.com/hassananayi/nfc-srix-programmer) - An CLI NFC application for reading, writing, analyzing, NFC ST SRI512 and SRIX4K tags.
+*   [ToyKeeper/anduril](https://github.com/ToyKeeper/anduril) - Anduril 2 Flashlight Firmware and FSM UI Toolkit
+*   [Genymobile/scrcpy](https://github.com/Genymobile/scrcpy) - Display and control your Android device
+*   [starryalley/Anduril2](https://github.com/starryalley/Anduril2) - my Anduril2 fork that provides much more features
+*   [libvips/libvips](https://github.com/libvips/libvips) - A fast image processing library with low memory needs.
+*   [libusb/hidapi](https://github.com/libusb/hidapi) - A Simple cross-platform library for communicating with HID devices
+*   [security-geeks/oclHashcat](https://github.com/security-geeks/oclHashcat) - World's fastest and most advanced GPGPU-based password recovery utility
+*   [hashcat/hashcat](https://github.com/hashcat/hashcat) - World's fastest and most advanced password recovery utility
+*   [lvaccaro/truecrack](https://github.com/lvaccaro/truecrack) - TrueCrack is a brute-force password cracker for TrueCrypt (Copyrigth) volumes.
+It works on Linux and it is optimized for Nvidia Cuda technology.
+*   [sabrogden/Ditto](https://github.com/sabrogden/Ditto) - Ditto is an extension to the Windows Clipboard.
+You copy something to the Clipboard and Ditto takes what you copied and stores it in a database to retrieve at a later time.
+*   [Flipper-XFW/Xtreme-Firmware](https://github.com/Flipper-XFW/Xtreme-Firmware) - The Dom amongst the Flipper Zero Firmware.
+Give your Flipper the power and freedom it is really craving.
+Let it show you its true form.
+Dont delay, switch to the one and only true Master today!
+*   [DarkFlippers/unleashed-firmware](https://github.com/DarkFlippers/unleashed-firmware) - Flipper Zero Unleashed Firmware
+*   [mcf-rocks/solanity](https://github.com/mcf-rocks/solanity) - Solanity - Solana GPU Address Grinder
+*   [avaneev/prvhash](https://github.com/avaneev/prvhash) - PRVHASH - Pseudo-Random-Value Hash.
+Hash functions, PRNG with unlimited period, randomness extractor, and a glimpse into abyss. (inline C/C++) (Codename Gradilac/Градилак)
+*   [RoganDawes/LOGITacker](https://github.com/RoganDawes/LOGITacker) - Enumerate and test Logitech wireless input devices for vulnerabilities with a nRF52840 radio dongle.
+*   [FABtotum/FABlin](https://github.com/FABtotum/FABlin) - The FABtotum Personal Fabricator Firmware, a Marlin derivate made to support hybrid manufacturing and digital acquisition

 ## JavaScript

 *   [cypress-io/cypress](https://github.com/cypress-io/cypress) - Fast, easy and reliable testing for anything that runs in a browser.